 a.
-The maximum number of combined features of all types cannot exceed 60 HSMs on a z15 T01.
-This means the maximum number for feature code 0898 is 30, for all other (single HSM) types is 16 when installed exclusively.
+The maximum number of combined features of all types cannot exceed 40 HSMs on a z15 T02.
+Therefore, the maximum number for feature code 0898 is 20; all other (single HSM) types is 16 when installed exclusively.

 A TKE includes support for the AES encryption algorithm with 256-bit master keys and key management functions to load or generate master keys to the cryptographic coprocessor.